vtech6/goml/README.md

 # goml
 Neural Networks from scratch in Go (standard library only)

-<body>This repo was created with two goals in mind:

-- Check my understanding of neural networks
-- Verify if Go is the language I would choose when building systems of higher technical and intellectual complexity

-To make sure I do understand the issue, I decided to forgo any external libraries and implement all data types and functions myself.
-To keep track, I will list the limitations and goals below.

 <b>Limitations: </b>
 - No external libraries or modules
 - For simplicity, I limit the input shape to (1,x)